Asian College of Technology

 Asian College of Technology, officially the Asian College of Technology - International Educational Foundation (ACT-IEF or simply ACT), is a private college in the Philippines, located in Cebu City and Talisay City, in the Cebu province.

 ACT has campuses located in Metro Cebu: ACT CyberTower Campus, the main campus at the corner of Leon Kilat and P. del Rosario Streets; ACT North Campus, at Pit-os, Talamban; and ACT South Campus, located in Cebu South Road, Bulacao, Talisay City.

-The founder of ACT is Rodrigo A. Abellanosa, a Cebu City Congressman.
+The founder of ACT is Rodrigo Abellanosa, a Cebu City Congressman.

 History

-Asian Computer Institute (ACI), the precursor of Asian College of Technology (ACT), was established on September 19, 1988 in the busy street of historic Colon at the heart of the booming City of Cebu.
+ACT was established on September 19, 1988 as Asian Computer Institute (ACI) in the busy street of historic Colon at the heart of the booming Cebu City.
 Under the unrelenting leadership of its hands-on founder Rodrigo A. Abellanosa, the Institute blazed its way to become the primary provider of computer literacy of the corporate workforce in Cebu and nearby provinces which at the time were only starting to embrace the use of computer technology in the offices.

 The school was incorporated on May 14, 1992 as Asian College of Technology, Inc., paving the way for the offering of post-secondary and collegiate courses that pioneered on hands-on oriented computer science curriculum.

-Asian College of Technology expanded its educational programs to the south of Cebu and Cebu City with the establishment of ACT - South Campus in 1992.
-At present, the Campus hosts the Integrated School composed of students from Preschool to Senior High School.
+ACT expanded its educational programs to southern Cebu in 1992 with the establishment of ACT - South Campus in then-municipality of Talisay.
+At present, the campus hosts the Senior High School and the Integrated School—ACT's basic education department—composed of preschool to junior high school.

 The ACT Integrated School (ACT-IS) was established in 1996 to integrate the preschool (playgroup, nursery, and kindergarten), grade school and high school curricula.

 In 2006, the Asian College of Technology - International Educational Foundation (ACT-IEF) was incorporated for the establishment of additional colleges and diversification of curricular offerings.

-In 2007, ACT/ACT-IEF reached greater heights with the construction of a half-billion-peso, 15-storey building aptly called the ACT Cyber Tower.
-Powered by the technology of the future, this new home of ACT Cebu City Campus is the most modern educational infrastructure at the hub of the bustling Cebu City.
+In 2007, ACT-IEF reached greater heights with the construction of a half-billion-peso, 15-storey building aptly called the ACT Cyber Tower.
+Powered by the technology of the future, the newer ACT Cebu City Campus is the most modern educational infrastructure at the hub of Cebu City.